HigorAlves/HigorAlves/README.md

 My career has been marked by impactful contributions: reducing infrastructure costs through better backend architecture, improving application performance and reliability through thoughtful refactoring, and accelerating delivery timelines by introducing modern tooling and processes.
 I care deeply about writing clean, testable code and building robust, easy-to-evolve systems.

 Fluent in English at a certified C2 level and based in Brazil, I bring strong communication skills, teaching experience, and a collaborative mindset to every team I work with.
 I’m passionate about solving meaningful technical problems, mentoring others, and continuously growing my craft.

+---
+All open-source contributions are made independently and do not represent any employer, client, or organization I work with.